geckos-survey/gist-documentation/docs/usage/masterconfig.md

   # saved in any case.
   LSF_TEMP : 'lsf_MILES' # Path of the file specifying the line-spread-function of the spectral templates.
   # The specified path is relative to the configDir path in defaultDir.
+  TEMPLATE_SET : 'miles' # options are 'miles' or 'IndoUS' or 'walcher' LIBRARY : 'MILES/' # options are 'MILES/', 'miles_ssp_ch/', 'IndoUS', and 'Walcher/' NORM_TEMP : 'LIGHT' # Normalise the spectral template library to obtain light- or mass-weighted results [LIGHT / MASS] DOCLEAN : True # Keyword to turn on/off the sigma clipping.
+Set to 'False' for testing.

+# Continuum Cube module
+CONT :
+  METHOD : 'ppxf' # Name of the routine in stellarKinematics/ (without .py) to perform the tasks.
+Set 'False' to turn off module.
+Set 'ppxf' to use the standard nGIST implementation, exploiting the pPXF routine of Cappellari & Emsellem (2004).
+  SPEC_MASK : 'specMask_KIN' # File to define wavelength ranges to be masked during the stellar kinematics fit.
+The specified path is relative to the configDir path in defaultDir.
+  LMIN : 4800 # Rest-frame wavelength range used for the stellar kinematics analysis [in Angst.]
+  LMAX : 7000
+  SIGMA : 100 # Initial guess of the velocity dispersion of the system [in km/s] MOM : 4 # Number of kinematic moments to be extracted ADEG : 0 # Degree of the additive Legendre polynomial.
+Set '-1' to not include any additive polynomials MDEG : 8 # Degree of the multiplicative Legendre polynomial.
+Set '0' to not include any multiplicative polynomials REDDENING : null # As opposed to None.
+Initial guess on the stellar reddening E(B-V), in order to measure the stellar reddening.
+Note: This cannot be used together with multiplicative polynomials.
+  MC_PPXF : 0 # Number of Monte-Carlo simulations to extract errors on the stellar kinematics.
+Formal errors are saved in any case.
+  LSF_TEMP : 'lsf_MILES' # Path of the file specifying the line-spread-function of the spectral templates.
+The specified path is relative to the configDir path in defaultDir.
   TEMPLATE_SET : 'miles' # options are 'miles' or 'IndoUS' or 'walcher' LIBRARY : 'MILES/' # options are 'MILES/', 'miles_ssp_ch/', 'IndoUS', and 'Walcher/' NORM_TEMP : 'LIGHT' # Normalise the spectral template library to obtain light- or mass-weighted results [LIGHT / MASS]